zerolawtech/SFT-Protocol/docs/multisig.rst

     This function relies on ``tx.origin`` to verify that the original caller is an approved authority.
 Permissions are checked against the signature value in the same way as with an internal call.
 The recorded hash of the call is formed from a concatenation of the address of the supplied call hash, the signature and the calling contract.

-    .. warning:: Because of the use of ``tx.origin``, you must also include a call to ``MultiSig.isApprovedAuthority`` within the external method to verify that ``msg.sender`` is a permitted authority.
+    .. warning:: Because of the use of ``tx.origin``, you must also include a call to ``isApprovedAuthority`` within the external method to verify that ``msg.sender`` is a permitted authority.
 Without this check the contract will be vulnerable to an `authentication exploit <https://vessenes.com/tx-origin-and-ethereum-oh-my/>`__.